StevensDeptECE/CPE390/2023S/08/03overview.md

 * Push
 * Pop
-* Writing to memory
+* Writing to memory/Reading from memory
-* Reading from memory
-* memory indirection/indexed mode ie    mov %rcx, (%rdx)   rdx is the location in memory
+  * Memory indirection/indexed mode ie -- mov %rcx, (%rdx) -- rdx is the location in memory
-* adding by the right size corresponding to the operation
+  * Adding the right size to memory allocations corresponding to the operation